nolanyee/data-science-portfolio/depth-map-generator/README.md

 <img src="images/DepthMapFig19.png" width ="400">

 To clean up the shadow mask further, the user can define a threshold fraction.
 This fraction represents the fraction of total area under the shadow histogram.
 Any pixel falling under the intensity corresponding to the threshold fraction is included in the shadow mask if not already included.
-For example if the fraction is set to 0.50, all pixels with values within the 50<sup>th</sup> in the shadow histogram are marked as shadow in the mask.
+For example if the fraction is set to 0.50, all pixels with values within the 50<sup>th</sup> percentile in the shadow histogram are marked as shadow in the mask.

 If the user determines that the shadow mask is inaccurate, the user can override the mask by specifying an intensity below which all pixels will be included in the mask, and above which all pixels will be excluded.
+Also, if there is no cast shadow in the photograph, the user can set the cast shadow parameter to False.

 ### Mathematical Treatment
 For easier calculation of the cosine, the normal vectors and light vectors will all be considered normal.
 Therefore the cosine is simply the dot product.
 With all the theory and assumptions above, there are enough equations to calculate the normal vector for lit regions and cast shadow regions separately.